GerritCodeReview/plugins_reviewers/src/main/resources/Documentation/rest-api.md

 * _filter_: A filter that is used to assign default reviewers.
 * _reviewers_: List of usernames which are assigned as default reviewers under the filter.
+* _ccs_: List of usernames which are assigned as default ccs under the filter.

 ### <a id="config-reviewers-input"></a>ConfigReviewersInput